Danixu/openvpn-portable/README.md

 ## Create
-* Compile the openvpn-gui and copy the binary to ./app/bin/openvpn-gui.exe.
+* Compile the openvpn-gui and copy the binary to ./app/bin/openvpn-gui.exe or use the existing one.
 	Refer the readme on the gui source directory for build instructions.
 	Take the source from this svn repository.
 It's optimized for portable use.
-* Execute the CreatePAF.vbs
+* Execute the CreatePAF.vbs to perform an automatic build.
+It will create both OpenVPN portable builds (admin and user) and the installer.